 A premium is the fixed amount you pay each month to the insurance company to keep your plan active.
 While you still have to pay your Medicare Part B premium, many Medicare Advantage plans in Virginia have an additional premium that is quite low, or even $0.
 For instance, the average monthly cost for a Virginia Medicare Advantage plan is around $12.91.
 A lower premium can be appealing, but remember to balance it against other costs like deductibles and copays.
 A $0-premium plan might have higher out-of-pocket costs when you actually use your benefits, so it’s important to weigh all the factors.

-Know Your Out-of-Pocket Maximums
+What’s Your Out-of-Pocket Maximum?

 One of the most important features of a Medicare Advantage plan is the annual out-of-pocket maximum.
 This is a cap on the amount you’ll spend on covered medical services in a year.
 Once you hit this limit, the plan pays 100% for your covered care for the rest of the year.
 This provides a crucial financial safety net.
 Original Medicare doesn’t have an out-of-pocket limit, which can leave you exposed to high costs.
 Every Advantage plan has this protection, but the annual out-of-pocket limits can vary significantly from one plan to another, so be sure to check this number when comparing your options.

-Factor in Prescription Drug Costs
+Don’t Forget Prescription Drug Costs

 Most Medicare Advantage plans include prescription drug coverage, often referred to as MA-PD plans.
 This is a convenient way to get your medical and drug benefits all in one package.
 However, it’s vital to check the plan’s formulary, which is the list of covered drugs.
 Make sure your specific medications are on the list and find out what your copayments or coinsurance will be.
 Some plans have a separate deductible for prescriptions.
 Taking the time to include coverage for prescription drugs in your cost comparison will help you avoid unexpected expenses at the pharmacy.